ayatokura/ai-openscale/wos-insight-unstructmodel.md

 ## Enabling non-space-delimited language support
 {: #ie-unstruct-xplan-langsupport}

 Explainability and the use of word highlighting is supported even for languages, such as Japanese, Chinese, and Korean that are not space-delimited.
 You have the ability to turn this feature on or off.
 You must enable this feature manually.
 Optionally, you can have the system auto-detect the language.
-With this feature enabled, expanations that are generated for non-whitespace languages such as Japanese, Chinese, or Korean properly indicate which characters influence the model's prediction.
+With this feature enabled, expanations that are generated for languages without delimiters between words, such as Japanese, Chinese, or Korean properly indicate which characters influence the model's prediction.

 1. From the **Configure** window, click **Explainability**.
 2. In the **Language support** panel, click the **Edit** ![The edit icon](/images/wos-edit-icon.png) icon, and then set the **Word segmentation** to **On**.